 Quinnipiac University Summer Camp and Pre-College Program Policies

-The following rules and regulations apply to all Quinnipiac University (QU) Summer Programs including Camp and/or Pre-College Program participants, regardless of age or program format (i.e. on-campus, off-campus, and online).
+The following rules and regulations apply to all Quinnipiac University summer programs including camps and/or pre-college program participants, regardless of age or program format (i.e. on-campus, off-campus, and online).
 Failure to comply with any of the following may lead to disciplinary action, up to and including dismissal from the program.
-Participants who are dismissed from a Quinnipiac Summer Program (the Program) are not entitled to refunds for the program.
-This applies to anyone such as parents, guardians, sponsors, or supporters who pay for the program.
+Participants who are dismissed from a Quinnipiac summer program are not entitled to refunds for the program.
+This applies to anyone such as parents, guardians, sponsors or supporters who pay for the program.

 Alcohol, Drugs, and Illegal/Prohibited Behavior

-Participants must abide by all applicable Federal, State, local laws and Quinnipiac Undergraduate policies, codes and procedures (https://catalog.qu.edu/handbooks/undergraduate/) as well as all Program rules and regulations.
-Any participant who endangers his or her own health or safety or the health or safety of another participant, staff member, or faculty member will be subject to disciplinary action and/or being dismissed from the Program.
+Participants must abide by all applicable federal, state and local laws; Quinnipiac undergraduate policies, codes and procedures; and all program rules and regulations.
+Any participant who endangers his or her own health or safety or the health or safety of another participant, staff member or faculty member will be subject to disciplinary action and/or being dismissed from the program.

-For on-campus Programs, all participants must be checked into the Quinnipiac University Summer Program on arrival day by a parent/guardian unless they are 18 years of age or older or the parent/guardian has signed the form authorizing the participant to arrive on their own and check themselves into the program on arrival day.
-If accompanied by a parent/guardian, or authorized individual, a photo ID will be needed to complete check-in.
+For on-campus programs, all participants must be checked in on arrival day by a parent/guardian unless they are 18 years of age or older or the parent/guardian has signed the form authorizing the participant to arrive on their own and check themselves into the program on arrival day.
+If accompanied by a parent/guardian or authorized individual, a photo ID will be needed to complete check-in.
 Please review and follow the information below for each mode of transportation.